Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Background Related Work

 \subsection{Unrolled Optimization in Linear Inverse Problems}

 It is well-established that many iterative optimization schemes can be viewed as a neural network via unrolling the computational graph of a finite number of iterations~$T$.
-Once unrolled, the tunable parameters $\theta$ of a given reconstruction algorithm $f_\theta:\R^m \rightarrow \R^n$ can be fit to a (training) dataset by minimizing a loss function \mbox{$\L : \R^n \times \R^n \to \R$} via (stochastic) gradient-based optimization:
+Once unrolled, the tunable parameters $\theta$ of a given reconstruction algorithm\footnote{For better readability, we do not indicate the explicit dependency on $\Phi$, but always understand $f_\theta=f_{\theta,\Phi}$.} $f_\theta:\R^m \rightarrow \R^n$ can be fit to a (training) dataset by minimizing a loss function \mbox{$\L : \R^n \times \R^n \to \R$} via (stochastic) gradient-based optimization with observations perturbed by random noise $z$:

-In the context of linear inverse problems, a prominent example of unrolled optimization is Learned ISTA (LISTA) \citep{lista}, where ISTA is unrolled and the involved matrices, step-sizes, and thresholds are learned in an end-to-end fashion via \eqref{unrolling}.
+In the context of linear inverse problems, a prominent example of unrolled optimization is Learned ISTA (LISTA) \cite{lista}, where ISTA is unrolled and the involved matrices, step-sizes, and thresholds are learned in an end-to-end fashion via \eqref{unrolling}.
 Such a data-driven approach can reduce the number of iterations required for convergence by orders of magnitude.
 LISTA has inspired a line of research on unrolled optimization algorithms for compressed sensing.
-In Analytic LISTA (ALISTA), for example, the involved matrices are computed analytically and remain fixed, while only the step-sizes and thresholds are learned \citep{alista}.
+In Analytic LISTA (ALISTA), for example, the involved matrices are computed analytically and remain fixed, while only the step-sizes and thresholds are learned \cite{alista}.
 This significantly reduces the number of trainable parameters, and theoretical guarantees known for ISTA are retained, but the performance of a fully learned LISTA is still matched.
-Going one step further, Neurally Augmented \mbox{ALISTA} (\mbox{NA-ALISTA}) equips \mbox{ALISTA} with a recurrent neural network that enables adaptive step-sizes and thresholds during reconstruction, depending on the target vector \citep{na-alista}.\\
+Going one step further, Neurally Augmented \mbox{ALISTA} (\mbox{NA-ALISTA}) equips \mbox{ALISTA} with a recurrent neural network that enables adaptive step-sizes and thresholds during reconstruction, depending on the target vector \cite{na-alista}.